HAYW Collar Strategy

 - What is a collar on HAYW?

 - A collar on HAYW is the collar strategy applied to HAYW (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With HAYW stock trading near $13.62, the strikes shown on this page are snapped to the nearest listed HAYW chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HAYW stock at $15.11 on the most recent close, the strikes shown on this page are snapped to the nearest listed HAYW chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are HAYW collar max profit and max loss calculated?